What to Expect in the First Few Days

 - Your baby feeds at least 8 times every 24 hours.

-- Your baby cues to feed, stays awake while feeding, and is full and relaxed after feeds.
+- Your baby cues to feed, sucks and swallows while feeding, and is full and relaxed after feeds.

 - Your baby has enough wet and dirty diapers according to his age.